Reaching Americans in Turmoil with Cody Keenan

 On this episode of “Story in the Public Square,” Keenan discusses his book, “Grace: President Obama and Ten Days in the Battle for America.”
 He describes reading letters from Americans that described the impact various policies had on their lives, saying, “these were the people we were always thinking about—that’s why we do the job.”
 He adds he and his White House colleagues were united by a belief in politics as a common endeavor that could make America better.

 “Story in the Public Square” broadcasts each week on public television stations across the United States.
 A full listing of the national television distribution is available at this link.
-In Rhode Island and southeastern New England, the show is broadcast on Rhode Island PBS on Sundays at 11 a.m. and is rebroadcast Thursdays at 7:30 p.m.
-An audio version of the program airs Saturdays at 8:30 a.m., 5:30 p.m.
-ET, Sundays at 2:30 a.m., 2:30 p.m. and 9:30 p.m.
-ET, and Mondays at 2:30 a.m.
+In Rhode Island and southeastern New England, the show is broadcast on Rhode Island PBS on Sundays at 11:00 a.m. and is rebroadcast Thursdays at 7:30 p.m.
+An audio version of the program airs Saturdays at 8:30 a.m., 2:30 p.m.
+ET, and Sundays at 2:30 p.m.
 ET on SiriusXM’s popular P.O.T.U.S.
 (Politics of the United States), channel 124.
-“Story in the Public Square” is a partnership between the Pell Center and The Providence Journal and aims to study, celebrate and tell stories that matter.
+“Story in the Public Square” is an initiative from the Pell Center at Salve Regina University that aims to study, celebrate and tell stories that matter.